MojtabaBNH85/E-commerce/README.md

 This is a practice project for a newbie like me.

 # This Project created by php-laravel
-i like laravel and i tring to learn laravel
+i like laravel and i trying to learn laravel